 Penalties for Indictable Offences

+“What is a hybrid offence” is a question often asked by clients.
 Many crimes are characterized in the Criminal Code as hybrid offences because the seriousness of the crime often depends on the circumstances and the particular facts of each case.
-For hybrid offences, the Crown can choose or “elect” to prosecute by summary conviction or as an indictable offence.
+For a hybrid offence, the Crown can choose or “elect” to prosecute by summary conviction or as an indictable offence.
 This choice often depends on the circumstances of the case and the accused’s criminal history.

+Yes, sexual assault is a hybrid offence in Canada.
 Many crimes are characterized in very broad terms.
 A sexual assault can include unwanted touching and also include rape.
+There are a wide range of sexual assault acts that fall into this criminal offence.
 Defining these offences as hybrid allows the Crown to consider the facts of the case before proceeding summarily or by indictment.
+With a sexual assault the Crown will consider the severity of the sexual act before deciding to elect to proceed by summary offence or by indictment offence.

 - Impaired driving